Join our inner circle to get the latest in travel, beauty, style & more !

 A word of warning!
 Some vibrators can turn on unexpectedly due to pressure changes in the cabin, and, of course, they may accidentally be switched on when being bumped around in your luggage.
 To avoid this, remove the batteries if you can, pad them when packing, and, for the best holiday-safe sex toys, look for one with a travel lock to ensure it only turns on when you want to be too.

-• Use a discreet case
+• Use a discreet but labelled case

 • Don’t forget about lubricants and wipes